DarshanKagi/IRIS-RECOGNITION-THROUGH-MACHINE-LEARNING-TECHNIQUES/README.md

 - `RUN.bat` - Windows batch file to run the project
 - `TEST.png` - Sample test image
 - `TEST.py` - Python script for testing the model
+- `Final Output.png` - Image of the final output of the iris recognition system

 ## Screenshots/Media